ehenry09/ehenry09.github.io/_posts/2017-02-17-random-forest-with-h2o.md

 I chose this dataset since it has both numeric and categorical predictors, a mix I often find in my workspace.
 The goal of this Kaggle competition is essentially to predict which cars will be "lemons" when bought at auction.
 Download the [training data](https://www.kaggle.com/c/DontGetKicked/download/training.csv) to get started.
 There is also an accompanying [data dictionary](https://www.kaggle.com/c/DontGetKicked/download/Carvana_Data_Dictionary.txt) if you are interested in knowing the variable definitions.

 One last note before digging into the reading.
 Markdown has trouble working with the H2O environment.
-So, I ran the code in a separate workbook and have pasted in the code/images separately.
+So, I ran the code in a separate workbook and have pasted in the code output/images separately into my document.
+I also did not set a seed, so your results (if you choose to run this) may be slightly different from my own.

 ## Data Setup